csound-plugins/csound-plugins/src/semsys/README.md

 - `semspacebuild` builds a `.espc` from a text file or a directory of `.txt` (word-window chunking with overlap).
 - Brute-force cosine nearest-neighbour search in RAM, top-k via min-heap.
+- Added experimental asynchronous speech-to-text opcodes: `semsttload`, `semsttsubmitfile`, `semsttsubmitarray`, `semsttsubmitft`, `semsttsubmitlive`, `semsttready`, `semsttresult`.
+- Added STT model documentation for end-to-end ONNX graphs, ONNX Runtime Extensions, queue sizing and result polling.
+- `semsttsubmitlive` now accumulates a-rate audio into usable speech windows instead of blindly cutting fixed-size chunks; it waits for enough speech and a trailing silence boundary, with debug diagnostics via `SEMSYS_STT_DEBUG=1`.
+- STT queues are bounded FIFO queues.
+If a submit queue is full the newest submit is dropped with a warning; result queue overflow drops the newest result with a warning.
+- STT worker threads are started lazily and cleaned up when idle or when the STT handle is released.
+- Hardened semantic-space embedding and query paths against non-finite vectors: failed or NaN embeddings are rejected, invalid `.espc` rows are skipped on load, and query outputs are cleared on invalid input instead of propagating NaN scores.
+- Added STT examples: `sem_stt_file.csd` and `sem_stt_live.csd`.
 - Requires Csound API 7.